evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 You can choose amongst two different sound systems on the BMW iX xDrive50.
 With the Harman Kardon Surround Sound system, you get 18 channels and 18 speakers max system output of 655 watts.
 With the Bowers & Wilkins Diamond surround sound system, you get NULL channels and 30 speakers max system output of 1615 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the BMW iX xDrive50 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+## Lights

+You can choose between two types of headlights for the BMW iX xDrive50.
+The standard headlights use LED technology.
+Headlights based on laser technology is available as an option.
+The standard taillights use LED technology.
 ## Driver assistance

 The BMW iX xDrive50 has several standard and optional driver assistance systems for better safety and comfort.